A

 Hugo Sarmiento

-Hugo has a special interest in Latin American urban geographies, having completed projects in Brazil, Colombia, El Salvador, Guatemala, and Mexico.
+He has a special interest in US and Latin American urban geographies, having completed projects in Brazil, Colombia and Puerto Rico.
 His most recent research has focused on the relocation, and displacement, of communities vulnerable to flooding in Colombian cities.
-Currently, he is also studying post-disaster recovery and community relocation efforts in Puerto Rican coastal communities.

-Before joining GSAPP, Hugo was an assistant professor at the University of Illinois, Urbana Champaign in the Department of Urban and Regional Planning.
-He received his PhD at the University of California, Los Angeles (UCLA) in the Department of Urban Planning.
+Hugo received his PhD at the University of California, Los Angeles (UCLA) in the Department of Urban Planning.

 Courses